Freight Shipping from Buffalo to Oakland

 How much does it cost to ship freight from Buffalo to Oakland?

-Full truckload (FTL) rates from Buffalo, NY to Oakland, CA currently range from $6,390-$7,876 for a standard dry van load over the 2,972-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Oakland, CA currently range $6,390-$7,876 (roughly $2.18-$2.68 per mile over 2,972 miles).
 LTL shipments typically cost $1,835-$2,926 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Oakland?